Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, according to journalist Do Doan Hoang, if you are afraid of privacy in everything, you will not dare to write.
 If you are assigned to write about a sensitive topic such as prostitution, how should you write?
 You cannot directly ask questions to prostitutes, or when approaching addicts, you cannot directly ask them to let you work.

-Journalists must balance between reporting the truth and protecting the rights of those involved.
+Journalists must consider carefully between reporting information to expose the truth and protecting the rights of those involved.
 Image 2

 Journalist Do Doan Hoang - Nong Thon Ngay Nay Newspaper (Dan Viet) shares real-life stories of work.